freesewing/freesewing/designs/bob/README.md

 # @freesewing/bob

-FIXME: A FreeSewing pattern that needs a description
+A FreeSewing pattern for a bib